nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing a student : `edit`

-Made a mistake?
+Need to change a student's details?
 You can edit an existing student in Teacher's Pet.

 Format: `edit INDEX [n/NAME] [id/STUDENTID] [nid/EMAIL] [m/MAJOR] [y/YEAR] [g/GROUP_NAME]`